-We are an emerging growth company with a limited operating history.
+We have a limited operating history.
 We have focused primarily on in-licensing and developing our product candidates, with the goal of supporting regulatory approval for these product candidates.
-We have incurred losses since our inception in March 2015 and have an accumulated deficit of \$290.7 million as of June 30, 2022.
+We have incurred losses since our inception in March 2015 and have an accumulated deficit of \$346.1 million as of March 31, 2023.
 We expect to continue to incur significant operating losses for the foreseeable future.
 We also do not anticipate that we will achieve profitability for a period of time after generating material revenues, if ever.
 If we are unable to generate revenues, we will not become profitable and may be unable to continue operations without continued funding.